Here’s why you should trust our list of the best Bluetooth speakers:

 Ruark is a company known for its high-end hi-fi components, so it should come as little surprise it's crafted an excellent Bluetooth speaker.
 Not only do they have Bluetooth, but there's an optical input to connect a TV.
-An optional battery pack make these more transportable as you can choose to only use one speaker.

 The market is a minefield, however.
 Bluetooth speakers come in all shapes, sizes and prices.
 Some of them have smart functionality, others have waterproofing.
 Do you need those?
 What size should you get?